pagekit/docs/developer-guides/how-to-theme.md

 </body>
 ```

-When you refresh the browser, you will see a smaller arrow that you can use to smoothly scroll to the top of the browser window.
+When you refresh the browser, you will see a small arrow that you can use to smoothly scroll to the top of the browser window.
 If the browser does not scroll smoothly, but jumps immediately, please check if you have written everything exactly as in the examples.

 ### Adding third party scripts, like jQuery